eliaskosunen/scnlib/docs/pages/guide.md

 Wide strings are expected to be encoded in UTF-16 (with platform endianness), or UTF-32, depending on the width of `wchar_t` (2 byte `wchar_t` -> UTF-16, 4 byte `wchar_t` -> UTF-32).

+Any other character types are currently not supported.

 \code{.cpp}
 auto result = scn::scan<std::wstring>(L"foo bar", L"{}");
 // result->value() == L"foo"